Phalanstere/VisualTimeline/README.md

 ```

 This version does not allow any configuration of the \*.js object.
-However, it has the advantage that you are rerady to use it without further ado.
+However, it has the advantage that you are ready to use it without further ado.
 The only thing you **have to do** is to copy all your images into an **images** folder and then write:

 ```html